top of page

 All end swing facing new couple on Right Diagonal.

-Ladies stay put [2], Gents cross directly [3] to New Neighbor, beginning
+Ladies stay put [2], Gents cross directly [3] to New Neighbor,

-the Gypsy from across the set.
+beginning the Right Shoulder 'Round from across the set.

 [1] This dance is most easily taught from Improper formation, though the savvy among us will recognize that the dance is secretly in Becket formation, ending with a Partner Swing.
 At the ends of the line, dancers will sometimes wait out in Becket, sometimes in Improper, and it doesn't matter much either way.